hyperledger-labs/splice/docs/src/sv_operator/sv_helm.rst

 *All* JWTs issued for use with your SV node:

-- must be signed using the RS256 signing algorithm
+- must be signed using the RS256 signing algorithm.

 In the future, your OIDC provider might additionally be required to issue JWTs with a ``scope`` explicitly set to ``daml_ledger_api``
 (when requested to do so as part of the OAuth 2.0 authorization code flow).